rishabhpatel11/PPA1_Rishabh_Patel/readme.md

 	CREATE TABLE web_requests(IP varchar(50), request varchar(50), requested_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP);
 	exit;
 ```
-# How to run the command line app (including the web app)
+# How to run the command line app/web app
 From a command prompt, go to the location of the repository you downloaded from github

 ```bash